oracle-livelabs/developer/db-application-development/adb-with-wallet/adb-with-wallet.md

     - __Compartment__ - Leave the default compartment.
     - __Display Name__ - Enter a memorable name for the database for display purposes.
 For example, use __DEMO\_ADW__.
     - __Database Name__ - Use letters and numbers only, starting with a letter.
-Maximum length is 14 characters.
-(Underscores not initially supported.)
+Maximum length is 30 characters.
     - __Workload Type__ - For this lab, choose __Data Warehouse__ as the workload type.
     - __Deployment Type__ - For this lab, choose __Shared Infrastructure__ as the deployment type.